 Colleges That Are Not Generous With Financial Aid

 These colleges aren’t known for their commitment to meeting full financial need.
 If students qualify for tuition waivers, don’t use them to apply to these schools.

 Now some might argue that $10,000 isn’t nothing to turn your nose up at but when tuition is almost $60,000, it doesn’t make as big of a dent as compared to a college that has a total cost of $45,000.

 And these are expensive colleges.
 The average total cost of attendance for all private colleges with 500 or more full-time undergraduates is just under $43,000.

 These are awards just big enough to convince wealthy parents to pay the rest of the cost and they can brag about their kid getting a scholarship.

 Yet despite their costs, these schools are in demand.
 Maybe because six of them are ranked in the top 50 on US News Best Colleges national rankings.
 Ten are in the top 100 and another three are in the top three of regional universities.
 Twelve accept less than half of applicants while three admit less than 30%.

 All except TCU are located in the Mid/Northeast or west coast-the preferred location for many college bound students.
 Which is probably why they can get away with their miserly financial aid awards.

-Should any of these schools do appeal to you, you might check out similar schools by using CollegeResults.org.
+Should any of these schools appeal to you, you might check out similar schools by using our College Data Spreadsheet.
 At the very least, use the schools’ net price calculator before falling in love with it.